arilovesSTEM/softwaredevtips/Server-Side Web Development/routing-in-expressjs.md

 in `express`, you can call `app.get()`, `app.post()`, etc. to provide an endpoint for your web application (often these methods contain a callback function which simply calls `res.render()`).

-`Router`s are handy middleware provided by `express` which only contains these functions. we can then mount these to a route in our app with `app.use("/", someRouter)`!
+a `Router` is handy middleware provided by `express` which only contains these functions. we can then mount these to a route in our app with `app.use("/", someRouter)`!

 let's look at an example: